 Abstract: Universalism-the extent to which individuals allocate resources equally between ingroup and out-group members-is not only a personal preference but also a social norm in Western societies.
 Using survey-based money-allocation games in a representative sample of the French population, we test whether universalist preferences differ across private (personal transfers) and collective (state transfers and public services) allocation channels.
-We find that individuals allocate up to 10% less to out-group members when decisions occur through the collective rather than the private channel.
-Examining heterogeneity in within-individual universalism gaps, we show that individuals with higher cognitive skills are more universalist in private contexts, while men and right-leaning individuals are more universalist in collective ones, revealing ethical and strategic divergences in preferences for universalism across the private and public spheres.
+We find that individuals allocate up to 10% less to out-group members in collective rather than private channels.
+This average gap is heterogeneous: men and right-leaning respondents expand their universalism in collective contexts, whereas individuals with higher cognitive skills contract it.
+These patterns suggest ethical and strategic divergences across normative layers within individuals: collective channels may expand normative boundaries by invoking societal obligations beyond personal preferences, but they may also contract them when efficiency trade-offs-such as the view that redistribution undermines growth-take precedence.
+Overall, this paper shows that universalism comprises distinct normative layers within individuals, cautioning against treating social norms as simple aggregates of private values and providing evidence on the institutional embedding of moral preferences.

-Keywords: Universalism; Social norm; Social preference; Private versus public realms; Layered normative orientation.
+Keywords: Universalism; In-group favoritism; Social preferences; Social norms; Private vs. public allocation; Institutions; Layered agency.